gaearon/react-hot-loader/docs/Troubleshooting.md

 WebpackDevServer CLI mode [behaves slightly differently](https://github.com/webpack/webpack-dev-server/issues/106) from its Node API.
 When in doubt, I suggest you use Node API like [React Hot Boilerplate does](https://github.com/gaearon/react-hot-boilerplate/blob/master/server.js).

+#### Uncaught RangeError: Maximum call stack size exceeded

+When using WebpackDevServer CLI flag `--hot`, the plugin `new HotModuleReplacementPlugin()` should not be used and vice versa, they are mutually exclusive but the desired effect will work with any of them.

 #### No 'Access-Control-Allow-Origin' header is present on the requested resource.

 If you're trying to access Webpack Dev Server from a URL served on another port, you'd need to change `WebpackDevServer` options to include CORS header: